sampatsk/PredictionEnggV1/README.md

 # Test on following files will be ignored due to certain assumptions

-Files with more than 5000 columns (due to LLM token limit and streamlit demo too slow, so user has to do manual selection)
+Files with more than 10000 columns (due to LLM token limit and streamlit demo being too slow, so user has to do manual selection)
--
--
--
--
--
+- 1128.csv

 Files larger than 1G in size (streamlit demo limits files size to 1G currently)
 - austinreese_craigslist-carstrucks-data_vehicles.csv